N A B N E

 Click here to learn more about the policies and procedures pertaining to the NPLEX administration, including what to bring, when to arrive, and what to expect before, during and after the examinations.

-The NPLEX Part I – Biomedical Science Examination will next be administered Tuesday, August 1, 2023 and February 6, 2024.
-The NPLEX Part II – Clinical Science Examinations will next be administered Tuesday-Friday, August 1-4, 2023 and February 6-9, 2024.
+The next administration of the NPLEX Part I – Biomedical Science Examination will be on Tuesday, February 3, 2026, and the NPLEX Part II – Clinical Science Examinations will be administered Tuesday-Friday, February 3-6, 2026.
+The application period for the February 2026 NPLEX will be open October 1-December 1, 2025.
+See Important Dates.

 NABNE is committed to identifying and eliminating systemic bias, and to ensuring that the administration of the NPLEX is fair to all examinees, regardless of race, ethnicity, gender identity, socioeconomic status, cultural orientation, or ability to equally access the examinations.